 Actually, its anything but simple.
-Football is a game filled with strategy, well devised complex plays, and the sheer will to overcome the opponent in front of you.
+Football is a game filled with strategy, well devised plays, and the sheer will to overcome the opponent in front of you.
 Football is complex.

 Running a business is complex.
 Success in business takes precise strategic planning, a tolerance for risk, and a willingness to modify or outright change how things get done.
-During the game, coaches and players review game film snippets to determine which plays are working and which aren’t.
+During the game, coaches and players review game film to determine which plays are working and which aren’t.
 Similar to football, successful businesses use their own version of a playbook and game film to guide the next moves of the business.

 A successful discussion around ERP begins by defining a business’s needs and management expectations.
 Let’s use the life sciences sector as an example.